yagizkaymak/stock-price-prediction/README.md

 ## Test Cases
-Two test cases to test the code can be found in "insight_testsuite/tests" folder. "test_1" is the test case created by Insight Institute. "my_test" folder includes the test case created by Yagiz Kaymak.
+Five test cases to test the code can be found in "insight_testsuite/tests" folder. "test_1" is the test case created by Insight Institute. "my_test_x" folders are the test cases created by Yagiz Kaymak.

 To run the test cases please run "./run_tests.sh" shell script in the "insight_testsuite/tests" folder.